-Croatian approach
+Croatian approach 30

-The Government of the Republic of Croatia established the Coordination Committee for the preparation of programming documents for the financial period of the EU 2014-2020 and designated MRDEUF as the body responsible for the overall coordination in preparation of strategic documents and OPs for the use of ESI funds 2014-2020.
+The Government of the Republic of Croatia established the Coordination Committee for the preparation of programming documents for the financial period of the EU 2014-2020 and designated MRDEUF as the body responsible for the overall coordination in preparation of strategic documents and operational programmes for the use of ESI funds 2014-2020.

-Following the completion of the programming exercise, the Coordination Committee (supported by the work of Technical Working Groups (TWG)) will be used as a permanent coordination mechanism in the form of National Coordinating Committee (hereinafter NCC), ensuring overall coordination and monitoring of implementation of ESI funds (mainstream OPs and CPs under the IPA and ERDF) and other Union and relevant national funding instruments.
+Following the completion of the programming exercise, the Coordination Committee (supported by the work of Technical Working Groups, TWG) will be used as a permanent coordination mechanism in the form of National Coordinating Committee (hereinafter NCC), ensuring overall coordination and monitoring of implementation of ESI funds (mainstream operational programmes and cooperation programmes under the IPA and ERDF) and other Union and relevant national funding instruments.
 TWGs, established in line with European Code of Conduct for Partnership are intended to be used as support to the work of the NCC in increasing the impact and effectiveness of the funds.

-NCC supported by the TWGs and technical secretariat provided by the MRDEUF will progressively substitute other currently existing coordination and monitoring platforms.
+NCC supported by the TWGs and technical secretariat provided by the MRDEUF will progressively substitute (where necessary by undertaking/merging part of the resources of) other currently existing coordination and monitoring platforms.